morrowind-modding/tes3cs-manual/content/actors/dialogue/index.md

 ### Disp

-This is short for "Disposition."
+This is short for "[[disposition|Disposition]]."
 Any dialogue with a disposition value will only be said by people whose disposition is higher than this number (for the exception, see Service Refusal above).

 ### Function/Variable